 The manipulation check confirmed that the Emoter's expressions met the procedural requirements.
 The Emoter's facial and vocal expressions during the stimulus-presentation period (her interchange with the Experimenter) were equally "negative" across Anger groups: the predominant facial expression was consistently identified as "anger," and the face ratings were significantly more negative in the Anger groups (M = -1.99, SD = .5) than in the Control group (M = .15, SD = .35).
 Likewise, the Emoter's vocalizations in the Anger groups were significantly more negative (M = -1.00, SD = .03) than those in the Control group (M = .97, SD = .18).
-Also, in all of the response periods for all groups, the Emoter's facial hedonic tone was rated as 0 and the predominant emotion was identified as "neutral."
+Also, for all groups, the Emoter's facial hedonic tone was rated as 0 and the predominant emotion was identified as "neutral."

 2.2.
-Differences in infants' instrumental behavior as a function of adult emotion
+Differences in Infants' Instrumental Behavior as a Function of Adult Emotion

-Latency to touch the object was analyzed using a 5 (groups) × 3 (trials) repeated measures analysis of variance (ANOVA).
-There was a significant group effect, F(4, 145)=4.47, η_p^2 =.11 (see Table 2).
-Post hoc comparisons showed that infants in the Anger-attentive and Anger-distracted groups took significantly longer to touch the objects than did those in the Anger-back and Control groups, and infants in Anger-attentive group took significantly longer to touch than did those in the Anger-absent group.
+Latency to touch the object was analyzed using a 5 (groups) \times 3 (trials) repeated measures analysis of variance (ANOVA).
+There was a significant group effect, R(4, 145) = 4.47, $\eta^2_p = .11$ (see Table 2).
+Post-hoc comparisons showed that infants in the Anger-attentive and

+Anger-distracted groups took significantly longer to touch the objects than did those in the Anger-back and Control groups, and infants in Anger-attentive group took significantly longer to touch than did those in the Anger-absent group.